matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning.md

 	y = f(x) + e

 Why *"+ e"*?
 We have a target and some fixed formula on that target to produce a solution, but perhaps we have some errors or missing data.
 Perhaps we need more variables or components in our vector 𝐱 to fully determine the function.
 We need some variation to take this into consideration.

+- *f* is fixed but unknown function of 𝐱.
+- Assume error has some nonce determining it as basically 0.